Budget and Contract Tables

 The values populate and move across the columns in the forecast section as the cost status changes.

-- Forecast Adjustments: Manual adjustment for expected cost changes.
+- Cost Forecast Adjustments: Manual adjustments for expected cost changes.
+You can generate PCOs from these adjustments to request additional budget.

 - Forecast Cost to Complete: The projected amount to be spent to complete the project.